-Join us for the 2024 Women Who Inspire Awards on Sunday, October 20th, at 10:00 AM ET at Novotel Toronto North York.
+Thanks to everyone who joined us for the 2024 Women Who Inspire Awards.
 This annual event honours the achievements of Canadian Muslim women who have excelled in various fields such as sports, business, education, arts, community service, and leadership.

-This year's theme, "Resistance and Resilience: Tipping the Scales of Justice," highlights the power of persistence and courage in the face of adversity.
+The 2024 theme, "Resistance and Resilience: Tipping the Scales of Justice," highlighted the power of persistence and courage in the face of adversity.
 Since its inception in 2007, the Women Who Inspire Awards have recognized the contributions of Canadian Muslim women who have made a significant impact both in Canada and abroad.
 We honour those who embody the principles of racial and gender equality, while serving as role models of Muslim faith, culture, and leadership.

-The recipients of this year’s Women Who Inspire awards:
+The recipients of the 2024 Women Who Inspire awards are:

 Zena Chaudhry - CEO and Founder of Sakeenah Canada and Sakeenah US